tummetott/reticle.nvim/.github/README.md

     },

-    -- Define filetypes where the cursorline / cursorcolumn is always on when -- the window is focused, regardless of the setting on_focus = {
+    -- Define filetypes where the cursorline / cursorcolumn is always on when -- the window is focused, regardless of the global setting on_focus = {
         cursorline = {
             'help',
             'NvimTree',
-            'packer',
         },
         cursorcolumn = {},
     },

-    -- Define filetypes where the cursorline / cursorcolumn is never on, -- regardless of the setting
+    -- Define filetypes where the cursorline / cursorcolumn is never on, -- regardless of the global setting
     never = {
         cursorline = {
             'qf',